 Since we can see that Bitcoin tends to have major declines of 70% or more (about every two years), and these declines are followed by generally large rallies, we can now look at the size of the pullbacks that tend to occur during those major Bitcoin rallies.

-Breakdown of 2013 Bitcoin Bull Market
+Breakdown of the 2013 Bitcoin Bull Market

 The 2013 Bitcoin rally was preceded by an 83% decline followed by a 2484% rally into its ultimate top (before another 70%+ decline).